-- Diversify tax base. - > Support local/small business development. - > Offer more commercial business or mixed-use opportunities.
+- Diversify tax base.

+- Support local/small business development.

+- Offer more commercial business or mixed-use opportunities.

-UPPER EAST WESTWOOD
+WESTPORT ANNEX UPPER EAST WESTWOOD

-This residential area of Westwood is located east of Rainbow Boulevard along both 47th Terrace and 48th Street, south of and adjacent to the southern phase of the Woodside Village development, and next to Kansas City, Missouri to the east.
+This residential area of Westwood is located east of Rainbow Boulevard between along both 47th Terrace and 48th Street, south of and adjacent to the southern phase of the Woodside Village development, and next to Kansas City, Missouri to the east.
 The properties in this area are some of the most diverse and unique homes in the community.
-This area was annexed into the city in July of 1960 with the approval of ordinance 294, eleven years after the incorporation of the City of Westwood.
+Over the past few This area was annexed into the city in July of 1960 with the approval of ordinance 294, eleven years, some redevelopment is occurring, after the incorporation of the City of Westwood.

-The dedicated rights-of-way of 47th Terrace and 48th Street is only approximately 42.5 feet.
-The platted lot sizes are generally only 40 feet wide and 110 feet in length, with short front yard setbacks.
+The rightdedicated rights-of-way on the two streets (of 47th Terrace and 48th Street) is only approximately 42.5 feet, and the.
+The platted lot sizes are approximately generally only 40 feet wide and 110 feet in length, with short front yard setbacks.
+Most safely in two directions when cars are parked on the street.

-Some of the homes have only a one-car garage, lending to a pattern of on-street parking.
-Because of the narrow right-of-way and topographic changes along these narrow streets, navigating these two roads can be difficult for automobiles and pedestrians.
-Sidewalks are only intermittent and mostly non-existent, and on-street parking makes it difficult for cars to travel safely in two directions when cars are parked on the street.
+Some of the homes have only a one-car garagesgarage, lending to a letpattern of on-street parking.
+Because of the narrow right-of-way and topographic changes along these narrow streets, navigating these two roads can be difficult for automobiles, and pedestrians, and cyclists.
+Sidewalks are only intermittent and mostly non-existent, and on-street parking makes it difficult for cars to travel